conquest-eth/do-ethereum-events/README.md

   },
 };

+// TODO rename

-export { MyEventList as EventList } from './MyEventList';
+export { MyEthereumEventsDO as EthereumEventsDO } from './MyEthereumEventsDO';
 ```

 This is just for demonstration purpose, admin checks need to be set for `setup`